opencontainers/runc/runtime.md

 ## Lifecycle
 The lifecycle describes the timeline of events that happen from when a container is created to when it ceases to exist.

-1. OCI compliant runtime is invoked with a reference to the location of the bundle.
+1. OCI compliant runtime's `create` command is invoked with a reference to the location of the bundle and a unique identifier.
-   How this reference is passed to the runtime is an implementation detail.
+   How these references are passed to the runtime is an implementation detail.
 2. The container's runtime environment MUST be created according to the configuration in [`config.json`](config.md).
+   While the resources requested in the [`config.json`](config.md) MUST be created, the user-specified code (from [`process`](config.md#process-configuration) MUST NOT be run at this time.
-   Any updates to `config.json` after container is running MUST not affect the container.
+   Any updates to `config.json` after this step MUST NOT affect the container.
-3. The prestart hooks MUST be invoked by the runtime.
-   If any prestart hook fails, then the container MUST be stopped and the lifecycle continues at step 7.
-4. The user specified process MUST be executed in the container.
-5. The poststart hooks MUST be invoked by the runtime.
-   If any poststart hook fails, then the container MUST be stopped and the lifecycle continues at step 7.
-6. Additional actions such as pausing the container, resuming the container or signaling the container MAY be performed using the runtime interface.
+3. Once the container is created additional actions MAY be performed based on the features the runtime chooses to support.
-   The container MAY also error out, exit or crash.
+  However, some actions might only be available based on the current state of the container (e.g. only available while it is started).
+4. Runtime's `start` command is invoked with the unique identifier of the container.
+   The runtime MUST run the user-specified code, as specified by [`process`](config.md#process-configuration).
+5. The container's process is stopped.
+   This MAY happen due to them erroring out, exiting, crashing or the runtime's `kill` operation being invoked.
+6. Runtime's `delete` command is invoked with the unique identifier of the container.
-7. The container MUST be destroyed by undoing the steps performed during create phase (step 2).
+   The container MUST be destroyed by undoing the steps performed during create phase (step 2).
-8. The poststop hooks MUST be invoked by the runtime and errors, if any, SHOULD be logged.

-Note: The lifecycle is a WIP and it will evolve as we have more use cases and more information on the viability of a separate create phase.

 ## Errors